Fluoride Varnish - Safety and Effectiveness

 What is Fluoride Varnish?

 Tooth enamel is the outermost layer of the tooth and is the hardest substance in the body.
-However, it can become porous and weak when attacked by substances such as plaque, the culprit for cavities.
+However, plaque can make it porous and weak, which can lead to cavities.

 How Does Fluoride Varnish Work?